Spaghetti and meatballs-what a combo! (Spaghetti is a long, thin durum wheat pasta and meatballs are typically seasoned ground beef or pork.)

 Last but not least, mushroom and truffle risotto.
 Creamy, rich, and oh so satisfying.

 We can use any type of mushrooms we want or a mix for variety.
-A splash of truffle oil adds depth to the dish.
+A splash of truffle oil improves the dish.

-Stirring is key here; it makes the rice creamy and dreamy.
-This dish takes some time, but it’s worth every bite.
+Stirring is key here; it makes the rice creamy and dreamy (using arborio or carnaroli rice releases starch to create a creamy texture).
+This dish takes some time, but it's worth every bite.

 Great for impressing guests or just treating ourselves after a long day.
 Plus, leftovers taste even better!